MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 To summarize, the following steps remain to complete the integration between MicroEJ and the FreeRTOS BSP:

 - Implement minimal Low Level APIs
-- Invoke the MicroEJ VM
+- Invoke the MicroEJ Core Engine
 - Build and link the firmware with the MicroEJ Runtime and MicroEJ Application